Transforming Radical Differential Equations to Algebraic Differential Equations: Differential Equations

 Now, clearly $\num(G_k)(x,\bar w(x))=0$.
 The remaining equations in $\G$ hold by the chain rule applied to the components of $\bar r_{i}(\bar w(x))$, i.e. for $1 \le i \le \ell$, $0 \le j <n_i$

 \end{proof}

-Note that in Theorem~\ref{thm-solutions} we assume that $\bar r(\bar w(x))$ is defined.
+Note that in Theorem~\ref{thm-solutions} we assume that $\bar r(\bar w(x))$ is well--defined.
 In the case that the tower variety $\V(\To)$ admits a polynomial parametrization $\Qa$, this is always the case.
 For details on polynomial parametrizations see e.g.~\cite{SendraNormalidad,perez2020computing}.

-In the following proposition we analyze some particular cases when the parametrization is rational.
+In the following proposition we analyze the particular case where the system contains a single equation of the form $F(y_1,y_1')=0$ or $F(y_1,y_2)=0$.